substance/writer-old/README.md

 ## Writer API

-The Writer API is a work in progress and subject to change.
+*Note: The Writer API is a work in progress and subject to change.*

 ## Create annotations